Pronotogrammus

-Pronotogrammus is a genus of colourful marine ray-finned fishes in the subfamily Anthiinae, which is part of the family Serranidae, the groupers and sea basses.
+Pronotogrammus is a genus of colourful marine ray-finned fishes in the family Anthiadidae.
 They are found at reefs at depths of 40–325 m in the tropical and subtropical East Pacific and West Atlantic.

 They are red, pink, and yellow, and reach 18–26 cm in length depending on the species involved.

 Species

 Based on FishBase, the following species are included in Pronotogrammus: